LouisTier/LouisTier.github.io/_pages/about.md

   <hr class="section-divider">

   <p>
     I am a CIFRE PhD student in Applied Mathematics & Machine Learning at <a href="https://www.polytechnique.edu/">École Polytechnique</a>, affiliated with the <a href="https://cmap.ip-paris.fr/">Centre de Mathématiques Appliquées (CMAP)</a> and the <a href="https://cmap.ip-paris.fr/recherche/decision-et-donnees/simpas">SIMPAS</a> team.
 My work is conducted in collaboration with <a href="https://www.michelin.com/">Michelin</a>, under the academic supervision of <a href="https://www.linkedin.com/in/eric-moulines-61512860/">Pr.
-Eric Moulines</a> and <a href="https://www.linkedin.com/in/ahmed-shokry-aa705075/">Dr. Ahmed Shokry</a>.
+Eric Moulines</a> and <a href="https://www.linkedin.com/in/ahmed-shokry-aa705075/">Dr. Ahmed Shokry</a>, and the industrial supervision of <a href="https://www.linkedin.com/in/desroziers/">Dr. Sylvain Desroziers</a>, <a href="https://www.linkedin.com/in/moreaudmaxime/">Dr. Maxime Moreaud</a> and <a href="https://www.linkedin.com/in/guillaume-ramelet-7696081/">Guillaume Ramelet</a>.
   </p>

   <p>